Professional Indemnity Insurance Costs: Key Takeaways

 How Much Does Professional Indemnity Insurance Cost?

-Professional indemnity insurance, which you may know as errors and omissions coverage (E&O) or professional liability insurance, provides financial protection when clients claim your professional services caused them financial harm.
+Professional indemnity insurance, also known as errors and omissions coverage (E&O) or professional liability insurance, provides financial protection when clients claim your professional services caused them financial harm.
 It costs $931 annually, 23% lower than the average cost of business insurance.

 Find Insurance for Your Business